John Hope (Liberal politician): Return to Parliament

 In his victory speech at Haddington Assembly Rooms, Hope said that East Lothian had been true to the cause of freedom, liberty and justice and had given a decisive verdict against the veto of the House of Lords (a reference to the ongoing struggle originating with the People's Budget of 1909 and the Parliament Act 1911.
 The result, claimed Hope, would strengthen the government against the forces of privilege and obstruction.
 It was a victory for self-government for Ireland, Home Rule for Scotland and reform of land law.

-Haddingtonshire constituency was abolished in 1918 and Hope was adopted for one of its successor constituencies Berwick and Haddington.
+Haddingtonshire constituency was abolished in 1918 and Hope was adopted for its main successor constituency Berwick and Haddington.
 Hope was a supporter of the coalition government of Lloyd George Liberals and the Conservatives and he received the infamous government ‘Coupon’ at the 1918 general election, standing as a Coalition Liberal against Labour and Independent Liberal opposition.